Barcelona Visitors Guide

 Neighborhoods

-Barcelona has lots of great and really diverse neighborhoods.
+Barcelona has lots of amazing and really diverse neighborhoods.
 Here is a brief overview so you know where to wander.

 We created a Google List of our favorite coffee & book spots (we think they go well together).
-We have some listed on this page, but the Goolge list will be the most up to date.
-DOWNLOAD IT HERE
+We have some listed on this page, but the Google list will be the most up-to-date.

 Sidebar: Food & Drinks